Anum29/Framework-for-Bias-Identification-and-Mitigation-for-Visual-CelebA/README.md

-# Unveiling Fairness: A Framework for Bias Quantification, Underrepresented Image Generation, and Enhanced Multi-Label Classification in Facial Image Datasets
+# Unveiling Fairness: A Framework for Bias Identification and Mitigation in Facial Image Datasets

 Bias identification and mitigation in visual datasets